Ramim1310/Ramim1310/README.md

 In the upcoming months, I plan to learn and practice:

 * Learn TypeScript, NEXT JS, SQL
-* Deployment with platforms like Vercel, Render, Railway, and VPS
+* Deployment with platforms like  AWS, Azure,Railway, and VPS
 * Docker and containerized application development
 * Redis caching for faster backend performance
 * Backend scalability and performance optimization